 Could passion for animal rescue and responsible pet ownership be misdirected as anger or resentment toward conformation shows like Westminster?
 Remember, the dogs participating in Westminster are not the product of puppy mills but are bred by responsible breeders that love these animals.
 The puppies produced by champion show dogs would never be found in a lonely cage at a pet store, sitting atop a wire crate lined in newspaper.
 They don’t end up in shelters or on the streets.

 Some argue that conformation shows create an unhealthy image or standard by which most dogs can’t compete, that breeding for conformation has all but ruined several of the popular breeds we know and love, and that it supports inhumane procedures like cropping ears and docking tails.
 But, things are changing.

 For dogs to compete at Westminster these days, they must have a proven, solid, healthy background, without congenital, skeletal, or bred defects.
-And, although ear cropping and tail docking is still the norm, we were thrilled to meet Teresa LaBrie and Duesy, a stunningly handsome Great Dane entered this year with his ears big and naturally flopping as he pranced around the ring.
-Although Duesy didn’t win this time around, it gave many of us hope for a floppy-eared future at Westminster.
+And, although ear cropping and tail docking is still the norm, last year we met Teresa LaBrie and Duesy, a stunningly handsome Great Dane entered with his ears big and naturally flopping as he pranced around the ring.
+Although Duesy didn’t win, it gave many of us hope for a floppy-eared future at Westminster.